Victoria School Holidays 2021 to 2022

 Children grow so fast.
 In the last few weeks or days of the school holidays, particularly after the summer break, you may find that your children’s uniforms do not fit anymore.
 Skirts may have gotten shorter, and trousers may have gotten tighter.

 It can be a good idea to have your children try out their uniforms the week before school starts.
 It’s important to check that school shoes fit, too.
 Replace those items that need to be replaced, and do not forget to visit the salon before school resumes.

 Before the new Victoria school year commences, most students will need to buy new schoolbooks and stationery.
 From time to time, it may also be necessary to purchase stationery before a new Victoria school term commences.

 To get your children motivated for the 2021 Victorian school year, get them involved in the preparation process.
-Children find shopping for back to school supplies exciting.
-Shop together and allow your children pick out some back to school supplies they like.
+Children find shopping for back-to-school supplies exciting.
+Shop together and allow your children to pick out some back-to-school supplies they like.
 You can also involve your children in choosing and packing school lunches and snacks.

 A parent’s enthusiastic attitude can also help reassure a nervous child and put him/her at ease.
 Encouraging your child and boosting up morale will help support them to do well both academically and socially in the 2021 school year, whilst enjoying time to relax during the Victoria school holidays.